cirosantilli/git-tutorial/index.md

 It is recommended that the commit message be like:

-- start with a summary line of max 70 characters
+- start with a summary line of max 50 characters

+    To achieve the character limit, **don't** use `-m`, and edit the message in Vim.

     The initial line should:

-    - be in the imperative, e.g., "Make" instead of "Made"
+    - be in the imperative, e.g., `Make` instead of `Made`.
-    - start with a capital letter
+    - start with a capital letter.
     - end with a period.

 - blank line
-- full explanation of the changes unless they are trivial.
+- detailed explanation of the non-trivial changes.

-In practice, commits usually link commit messages to the issue they fix, or rely on the Merge Request description for the extended information.
+    In practice, commits rely on the pull request or fixed issue description for the extended information.

+E.g. of good commit message:

+    Add new super feature.

+    The feature behaves that way on case X because without that behavior, case Y would fail miserably.

 ##correct last commit